jonleopard/dotfiles/README.md

 ## Introduction

-Recently I've discovered the world of [dotfiles](https://dotfiles.github.io/) thanks to [mathias bynens](https://github.com/mathiasbynens/dotfiles/) and [xero](https://github.com/xero/dotfiles).
+Welcome, this is my development environment that I use everyday.
 Dotfiles allow you to backup, restore, and sync your dev environment.
 This is great, especially if you have more than one workstation or are migrating to a new machine.
 After much research and observation of how other people manage their dotfiles, what you see in this repo is a reflection of their efforts as well as my own.

 I initially started this repo to help myself learn more about the tools available out there for customizing my dev environment.
 I also wanted to make sure that all my customizations were backed up and could be installed on any machine.
 As I continued learning, adding, and breaking things, I thought it would be a good idea to document as much as I could to not only learn, but help others in setting up their dotfiles as well.
 I hope this repo can help newcomers understand their own environment and aid them in their own creation of a dotfile repo.
 Be aware that I am still learning, so proceed with caution.
 If you are uncertain about anything, I highly advise you read the source before executing any of these scripts.